eatyourpeas/trackyourpeas/README.md

 This should not add anything else to your machine, apart from Axios.

-You will need a personal access token to get it working
+You will need a personal access token to get it working.
+To do this go to your github settings > developer > personal access tokens.
+Create a new token with the key: `GITHUB_TOKEN_TRACK_YOUR_PEAS` and save in a new `.env` file in the `envs`

+[!IMPORTANT]
+DO NOT COMMIT THIS TO GIT.
+ADD THE FILE TO .GITIGNORE

 ## Known Issues